straydogstudio/film_roll/README.md

 Options:

 - **:animation**: The slide animation duration.
 1/4 of interval by default.
 (See **interval** option.)
-- **:configure_load**: Configure width and position and start scrolling immediately (use if instantiating FilmRoll with the page load event.
+- **:configure_load**: Configure width and position and start scrolling immediately (use if instantiating FilmRoll with the page load event.)
 False by default.
-FilmRoll assumes it is called when the DOM is ready ([jQuery.ready()](http://api.jquery.com/ready/)) and schedules configuration of width and position on page load.
+Without this option FilmRoll assumes it is called when the DOM is ready ([jQuery.ready()](http://api.jquery.com/ready/)) and schedules configuration of width and position on page load.
 - **:height** Set the height of the film_roll wrapper (which sits inside the container.)
 Options are:
     - **Not set** (default): The wrapper will be the height of the container (100%), with a min-height of the tallest element.
     - **Integer/string**: Set the height directly.
 Can be an integer (pixels) or a string ('75%'.)